Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: String-Inspired Nonlocal Braneworlds

-\subsection{Fuzzy versus $\delta$-like Brane}
+\subsubsection{Fuzzy versus $\delta$-like Brane}

-\paragraph{String-Inspired Gaussian Kernel --} The Lagrangians of Subsection~\ref{scalar_model} appear naively local in terms of the local and smeared fields.
-To understand why the infinite derivative feature of the smearing operators introduce nonlocality, remember that the Gaussian function $\delta_\eta^{(d)}$ is the kernel of the SFT-like smearing operator on $\mathbb{R}^d$ (cf. Eq.~\eqref{heat_kernel}).
-In this subsection, consider the case where $\eta \ll \rho$, such as one can neglect the compactification effects on the shape of the kernels, and one can use the approximation $\mathbb{E}^5 \simeq \mathbb{R}^5$ as far as only nonlocal features are concerned.
-As a consequence, the smeared fields can be expressed as the convolution product:

-involved in the interaction terms, where nonlocality is now manifest.
-In the local limit $\eta \rightarrow 0$, one gets the local fields $\widetilde{S}(x, y) = S (x, y)$ as required, since in the theory of generalized functions \cite{Schwartz:1966}, one has the weak limit:

-\paragraph{Smeared Interactions --} Perhaps, the most interesting aspects of nonlocality in braneworlds, compared to the 4D EID-QFT's discussed in the literature, are the new features of fields localized on $\delta$-like branes.
-Indeed, as the brane-localized fields have their interactions a bit delocalized in the bulk with a penetration length $\eta$, a $\delta$-like brane does not appear anymore as a singular object in the transverse dimensions, but have a small width $\eta$: the terminology of \emph{fuzzy} brane is introduced.
-Therefore, UV nonlocality regularizes the transverse behavior of the branes, and avoids the typical delicate problems of EFT's with $\delta$-like branes.
-It is instructive to consider the local limit of the interaction terms of the toy model in Subsection~\ref{scalar_model}.
-For that purpose, it is useful to remind that
+\paragraph{Fuzzy Brane:} Perhaps the most interesting aspects of WNL in braneworlds, compared to the 4D WNL field theories discussed in the literature, are the new features of fields localized on $\delta$-like branes.
+Indeed, as the brane-localized fields have their interactions a bit delocalized in the bulk with a penetration depth $\eta$, a $\delta$-like brane does not appear anymore as a singular object in the transverse dimensions but has a small width $\eta$: the terminology of \textit{fuzzy brane} is introduced.
+Therefore, WNL regularizes the transverse behavior of the branes, and avoids the typical delicate problems of EFT's with $\delta$-like branes.
+It is instructive to consider the local limit of the interaction terms of the toy model in Section~\ref{toy_model}.